S3 method for class 'numeric'

 threshold

-(optional) a number, from 0 to 1, indicating the minimum proportion that an epoch must have to be considered valid. threshold = 1 means that the regularity of the time series must be strict (i.e., have just 1 periodicity) (default: 0.9).
+(optional) A number, from 0 to 1, indicating the minimum proportion that an epoch must have to be considered valid. threshold = 1 means that the regularity of the time series must be strict (i.e., have just 1 periodicity) (default: 0.9).

 Value